I never planned to be a writer.

 We are all writers

 Regardless of your profession, writing, especially in this internet-enabled age, is becoming more and more critical.
-The ability to express yourself, clearly and even entertainingly, is often the difference between being good at a job and being great at it; a blog post being shared or ignored; an email being understood or discarded.
+The ability to express yourself, clearly and even entertainingly, is often the difference between being good at a job and being great at it, a blog post being shared or ignored, or an email being understood or discarded.

 A question being answered … or not.

 I bring this up because of the number of people who write to me who, to put it very bluntly, simply can’t.